quantified-uncertainty/squiggle/packages/website/src/pages/docs/Ecosystem/StyleGuide.md

 @hide
 test = sTest.test

+tests = describe(
+  "Coffee Consumption Model Tests",
+  [
+    // ...tests
+  ]
+)
 ```

 ## Summary Notebook

-- For models over 5 lines long, include a summary notebook at the end of the file using the @notebook tag.
+- For models over 5 lines long, you might want to include a summary notebook at the end of the file using the @notebook tag.
 - Aim for a summary length of approximately (N^0.6) \* 1.2 lines, where N is the number of lines in the model.
 - Use the following structure:
   1. Model description